RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 Welcome and thank you for choosing OTOBO!

 OTRS, ((OTRS)) Community Edition and OTOBO are very comprehensive and flexible in their application.
-Thus, migration to OTOBO always requires preparation and possibly rework after the migration to ensure that it is successful.
+Thus, every migration to OTOBO requires thorough preparation and possibly some rework, too.

 Please take your time for the migration and follow these instructions step by step.